 Rule # 3 – The Safety Rule

 “The secret of sound investment in 3 words; margin of safety”

 – Benjamin Graham

 Common Sense Idea: If a business is paying out all its income as dividends, it has no margin of safety.
 When a business downturn occurs, the dividend must be reduced.
-Invest in businesses that have higher income than dividends to help ensure dividends won’t be cut during business downturns.
+It therefore makes sense to invest in businesses that are not paying out nearly all of their earnings as dividends.